Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 But there is some good news: College graduates in this age range have surprisingly high credit scores.
 Their average FICO® Score☉ is 689, just 12 points below the national average of 701.
 That's considered "good" on the FICO® scale.
 And there's still room for improvement: There are two tiers above this one, and getting into one of those tiers will save you the most money.

-If you're a new graduate who wants to get ahead of your debt and manage your credit, check out Experian's comprehensive "College Graduate's Guide to Getting Started on Credit."
+If you're a new graduate who wants to get ahead of your debt and manage your credit, check out tips on how to build credit after college.
 It includes detailed explanations on how credit scoring works and the best ways for you to manage your credit as a new grad.
 In the meantime, we've highlighted three things you can do right now get started on your credit journey.

 1. Check Your Credit Reports and Scores